DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 – **Security Vulnerability (If Hacked)**: Need to Train With Data Privacy (All your Data & other security is for a toss now as the Makert exposed AI Model has the essence of the underlying data.

-3. HIDDEN TECH DEBT IN REAL WORLD ML SYSTEM
+3. HIDDEN TECH DEBT IN REAL WORLD ML SYSTEM:

-<p align="center"> # Productionization/Industralization Machine Learning Systems</p>

-<p align="center"> # Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE</p>

-<p align="center"> # Hardest part of AI isn't AI, but it's Data & productionization</p>

 <p align="center"> # HIDDEN TECH DEBT IN ML SYSTEM- NIPS/GOOGLE 2015</p>